-Arnold was flying from Chehalis, Washington to Yakima, Washington in a CallAir A-2 on a business trip.
+Arnold was flying from Chehalis, WA to Yakima, WA in a CallAir A-2 on a business trip.
 He made a brief detour after learning of a $5,000 reward for the locating of a U.S.M.C.
 C-46 transport airplane that had crashed near Mt.
 Rainier, in the Cascade range.
 The skies were completely clear and there was a mild wind.

 A few minutes before 3:00 p.m. at about 9,200' altitude, and near Mineral, WA, he gave up his search and started heading eastward towards Yakima.
 He saw a bright flashing light, similar to sunlight reflecting from a mirror.
 Afraid he might be dangerously close to another aircraft, Arnold scanned the skies around him, but all he could see was a DC-4 to his left and behind him, about 15 miles away.

 About 30 seconds after seeing the first flash of light, Arnold saw a series of bright flashes in the distance off to his left, or north of Mt.
 Rainier, which was then 20 to 25 miles away.
 He thought they might be reflections on his airplane's windows, but a few quick tests, rocking his airplane from side to side, removing his eyeglasses, later rolling down his side window, ruled this out.
 The reflections came from flying objects.
 They flew in a long chain, and Arnold for a moment considered they might be a flock of geese, but quickly ruled this out for a number of reasons, including the altitude, bright glint, and obviously very fast speed.
 He then thought they might be a new type of jet and started looking intently for a tail and was surprised that he couldn't find any.

 They quickly approached Rainier and then passed in front, usually appearing dark in profile against the bright white snowfield covering Rainier, but occasionally still giving off bright light flashes as they flipped around erratically.